jigx-com/jigx-docs/docs/Administration/Users.md

 1. Open the Jigx App on your mobile device
 2. Click on your **Profile icon** in the top right-hand corner of the app
-3. Tap** Troubleshooting**
+3. Tap **Troubleshooting**
-4. &#x20;The following settings are configurable:
+4. The following settings are configurable:
    - **Error and crash logging** - enabled by default.
 Logs any errors displayed while using the app and logs when the app crashes
-   - **Basic logging** - logs basic flow when using the solutions in the app&#x20;
+   - **Basic logging** - logs basic flow when using the solutions in the app
    - **Detailed logging** - logs errors, app crashes, and flow of the app, and exposes some data.
 Tap on the field to see the available categories.
-Enable the categories you require, use the *Selected* tab to see what is enabled.&#x20;
+Enable the categories you require, use the *Selected* tab to see what is enabled.
      - *Debug categories* - select from the listed categories
      - *Trace Categories* - Select from the listed categories

 ### Use troubleshooting information

-Troubleshooting allows you to drill down into the detail logged for each Correlation ID.&#x20;
+Troubleshooting allows you to drill down into the detail logged for each Correlation ID.

 1. Click on the **Correlation ID** to drill down to see the log information.
 2. The following levels are logged depending on the troubleshooting settings enabled on the mobile device: